saquibsayyedcoder/saquibsayyedcoder/README.md

 - 📫 How to reach me saquibsayyedcoder
 - 💥Good Knowledge of Java, Postgre SQL
 - 🌵 Also Skill in JavaScript, ReactJs, Tailwind CSS, Node Js, Express Js, MonogoDB
-- 🕵️ Looking for Job as Software Engineer
+- 🕵️Working as an Associate Engineer

 <!---
 saquibsayyedcoder/saquibsayyedcoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.